The Zebra doesn't support your browser version, so please give us a call or upgrade your browser to the latest version.

-Selecting an auto insurance company is complex: companies' rates differ by location, age, and driving history, and every company provides a different set of discounts.
-Mercury and Infinity are two of the most popular car insurance companies, providing competitively priced policies across large portions of America.
+Choosing an auto insurer is sometimes difficult: rates vary based on your location, vehicle, and driving record, and companies offer an array of perks.
+Mercury and Infinity are two of the most popular insurance companies, selling competitively priced policies in most US states.

-To help take the sting out of shopping for car insurance, we gathered average prices from Infinity and Mercury.
-These rates cover a variety of rating factors, including credit rating, driving infractions, and demographics.
-Take a look at these rates and find the perfect policy for you.
+In an effort to simplify the process of comparing insurance companies, we have gathered typical premiums from Infinity and Mercury.
+The below cover a variety of rating factors, including credit rating, driving history, and demographics.
+Examine these figures and find the perfect policy for you.

-If you have very bad credit, Mercury could be preferable to Mercury.
-On average, Mercury offers better premiums than Infinity for drivers with credit scores of lower than 580.
-Drivers with outstanding credit — a score of 800 or better — should favor Mercury, which typically beats Infinity by $2,766 per year.
-Check out common insurance rates by credit tier for Infinity and Mercury below.
+If you have very poor credit, Mercury could be a better option for you.
+On average, Mercury offers better premiums than Infinity for drivers with credit scores of less than 580.
+Insurance shoppers with extraordinary credit — a score of 800 or better — should lean toward Mercury, which typically beats Infinity by $2,766 per year.
+View common insurance rates by credit level for Infinity and Mercury below.

 |Very Poor (300-579)||$1,115||$7,847|